PeterShinners/comp/README.md

 * Whitespace is completely optional and flexible
 * Functions are invoked with -> (single) and => (collection) operators
-* Other modules provide namespaced functions like `.os:getenv`
+* Other modules provide namespaced functions like `:os/getenv`
 * String interpolation, fallback values with `|`, and more

 ## Highlights